matthew-tfs/mjcb.io/content/blog/00023-certificate-authority-windows-server-2019-part-1.md

    * The Administrator account will be renamed to **CA-Admin** at a further step in this guide.
 5. There is no need to activate the Windows Server license, or even input a license key (make sure you are licensed though).
 If activation is ever needed on this Server, then the telephone option would be required in order to accomplish this since there is no network connection on this Server.
 6. On the root of the **C:\ Drive** create a folder called **RootCA** (C:\RootCA).
 This folder will store the Root Certificate, Subordinate Certificate and other necessary Certificate Files that are needed during the entire implementation process.
-7. Insert the **RootCAFiles** Virtual Floppy Disk into the Virtual Floppy Drive.
+7. Insert the **RootCAFiles** virtual floppy disk into the virtual floppy drive.
 Format the floppy disk with the default settings.
 Eject the disk when completed.
 8. Open the **Local Group Policy Editor** Console (gpedit.msc), confirm the following settings, and make any changes if necessary:
    * Modify the **Local Computer Policy &gt; Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options** settings to match the following:
       * **Accounts: Administrator account status** - Enabled